user@portfolio

 }

-With this config, the orchestrator can spawn up to 3 sub-agents simultaneously.
-A “research, then write, then format” pipeline that took 90 seconds sequentially now takes 30 seconds with parallel research and formatting.
+A “research, then write, then format” pipeline that took 90 seconds sequentially now takes 30 seconds when the research and formatting steps run concurrently.

 Step 4: Add Background Agents

 Background agents run on schedules.
-Add them under the cron key:
+You create cron jobs via the CLI with openclaw cron add:

 Step 5: Test Each Agent in Isolation

-Before running the full multi-agent setup, test each specialist agent individually:
+Before running the full multi-agent setup, test each specialist agent individually by sending it a message directly:

-openclaw agent test research --prompt "What is the latest Claude model?"
+openclaw agent --agent research -m "What is the latest Claude model?"

-openclaw agent test coder --prompt "Write a Python function that calculates Fibonacci numbers"
+openclaw agent --agent coder -m "Write a Python function that calculates Fibonacci numbers"

-openclaw agent test writer --prompt "Summarize this in 3 sentences: [paste text]"
+openclaw agent --agent writer -m "Summarize this in 3 sentences: [paste text]"

 Fix any agent that returns wrong, unhelpful, or out-of-scope results before adding it to the orchestrator flow.
 It’s much easier to debug in isolation.